BrunoFelipeCB/BrunoFelipeCB/README.md

     [EN] Complete project using the Kaggle database to predict house prices.
 Using OneHotEncoder, Ordinal Encoder, RandomForest, KNN, XGBoost.
   </a>
 - <a href="https://github.com/BrunoFelipeCB/DesafioCienciadedados/tree/main">
-    [PT-BR] Complete project to predict A model that predicts Profit or Loss from sales.
+    [PT-BR] Project to develop a model that predicts Profit or Loss from sales.
   </a>
 - <a href="https://github.com/BrunoFelipeCB/Brazilian_E-Commerce">
     [PT-BR] Data Analysis Project Involving Brazilian Commerce.